PratapMalladi/eCommerce_Customer-Analytics_UseCases/README.md

-# eCommerce_Customer-Analytics_UseCases
+## eCommerce_Customer-Analytics

-An international e-commerce company wants to discover key insights from their customer database.
+# An international e-commerce company wants to discover key insights from their customer database.

-##Code Can't be disclosed as part of the legalities involoved, only very high level presentation is shared and available research papers on the Business problem context because I feel working in data science and machine learning is an exciting and challenging field.
-New techniques and tools are constantly percolating and honestly, it can feel overwhelming.
-Many of these new developments are found and first revealed in academic research articles.
-Extracting knowledge from these articles is difficult because the intended audience of these papers tend to be other researchers.
-Yet in order to stay current reading papers is an essential skill — luckily one that can be improved with diligence and practice.
+# Many companies are swimming in data, and they are spending millions to collect more.
+But even with new tools and algorithms to analyze and make predictions based on consumer data, it’s often still not being used effectively.

+# Customer Analytics for Growth is for business leaders who want to cultivate an analytics-based mindset throughout their organization, and gain a deep understanding of emerging AI technologies that are rapidly changing businesses today.

+# In Customer Analytics for Growth, you will explore the upside — and the downside — of complex data models, and understand the importance of transparency in data collection and analysis.

+# Descriptive Analytics examines the different types of customer data and how they can be visualized, ultimately helping you leverage your findings and strengthen your decision making.

+# Predictive Analytics explores the potential uses of the data once collected and interpreted.
+You’ll learn to utilize different modeling tools, such as regression analysis, be exposed to the latest machine learning algorithms, and estimate relationships among variables to predict future end-user behavior.

+# Prescriptive Analytics takes you through the final step: formulating concrete recommendations based on your data.
+These recommendations can be directed toward a variety of efforts, including pricing and social-platform outreach.